Daliys/UnityRealPlayTester/DIAGNOSTICS_GUIDE.md

 # RealPlayTester Diagnostics - Usage Guide

-This document provides guidance on using the new diagnostics features added in v1.2.0.
+This document provides guidance on using the diagnostics features added in v1.2.x.

 ## Overview